Entity Matching using Large Language Models: Scenario 1: Zero-shot Prompting

 \textbf{Comparison to PLM Baselines:} We compare the zero-shot performance of the LLMs to the performance of two PLM-based matchers: a fine-tuned RoBERTa model~\cite{liu_roberta_2019} and Ditto~\cite{liDeepEntityMatching2020}, an entity matching system which also relies on domain-specific training data.
 Table \ref{tab:baseline-vs-zero-shot} shows the overall best results for each LLM in comparison to the two PLM-based matchers on all datasets.
 For three out of the six datasets, GPT4 achieves higher performance than the best PLM baseline (2.65-4.71\% F1), while the performance for the other three datasets is 3.69, 4.49 and 0.73\% F1 lower.
 This shows that GPT4 without using any task-specific training data is able to reach comparable results or even outperform PLMs that were fine-tuned using thousands of training pairs (see Table~\ref{tab:datasets}).
 The reliance on large amounts of task-specific training data to achieve good performance is one of the main shortcomings of fine-tuned PLMs.
-Thus, LLMs could be the preferred choice if task-specific training data is not available or costly to obtain.

 \textbf{Generalization:} Another shortcoming of PLM-based matchers is their low robustness to out-of-distribution entities, e.g. entities that are not part of any training pair~\cite{akbarian2022probing,peeters2023wdc}.
-In another set of experiments, we apply each of the previously fine-tuned RoBERTa and Ditto models, apart from the one fine-tuned on WDC Products, to the WDC Products test set, which contains a different set of products which are thus unseen to these fine-tuned models.
-We report the results of these experiments in the "RoBERTa Unseen" and "Ditto Unseen" rows at the bottom of Table \ref{tab:baseline-vs-zero-shot}.
+In another set of experiments, we apply each of the previously fine-tuned RoBERTa and Ditto models — excluding the models fine-tuned on WDC Products — to the WDC Products test set, which contains a different set of products which are thus unseen to these fine-tuned models.
+We report the results of these experiments in the "RoBERTa unseen" and "Ditto unseen" rows at the bottom of Table \ref{tab:baseline-vs-zero-shot}.
 Compared to fine-tuning directly on the WDC Products development set (84.90\% F1 for Ditto), the transfer of fine-tuned models leads to large drops in performance ranging from 36 to 56\% F1 for Ditto and 22 to 61\% F1 for RoBERTa.
-All LLMs apart from Mixtral achieve at least 8\% F1 higher performance than the best transferred PLM while GPT4 outperforms it by 34\%.
-These results indicate that LLMs have a general capability to perform entity matching while PLM-based matchers are fitted closely to entities of specific datasets after fine-tuning.
+All LLMs achieve at least 8\% F1 higher performance than the best transferred PLM while GPT4 outperforms the best PLM by 40\% to 68\%.
+These results indicate that LLMs have a general capability to perform entity matching, while PLM-based matchers are closely fitted to the entities within the fine-tuning dataset.